-Ram Gopal Varma had watched only one movie (Vandanam) of Mohanlal before but still rightly chose the actor for his Srinivasan IPS in Company.
+Ram Gopal Varma had watched only one movie (Vandanam) of Mohanlal before.
+But he still rightly chose the actor for his Srinivasan IPS in Company.
 Mohanlal’s composed and dignified persona fitted the character to a T and you would forget the fact that the actor did not have much command over the language.
 The result was his best portrayal of a police officer.
-A particularly memorable scene is one where Ajay Devgan and his gang is brought for interrogation in his office.
+A particularly memorable scene is one where Malik(Ajay Devgan) and his gang is brought for interrogation in his office.
 Mohanlal takes his sweet time in asking questions, take pauses in between and plays with a tiny showpiece in his hand while keeping everyone on their toes with his questions.

 15. SUMMER IN BETHLEHEM – The Stunning Cameo As Niranjan